Komal-kalyanraman/container_manager/docs/architecture/architecture.md

 > **Disclaimer:**
 > The `podman-api` runtime is not extensively tested.
 Use with caution and report any issues you encounter.

-**The runtime layer can be extended to support additional container engines and APIs.**
+> The runtime layer can be extended to support additional container engines and APIs.

-### 5. Database Layer

-- **IDatabaseHandler:**
-  Abstract interface for database operations (CRUD, state, metadata).

-- **EmbeddedDatabaseHandler:**
-  **Default:** Lightweight, fixed-size, in-memory key-value store for embedded and resource-constrained systems.
-  No external dependencies required.

-- **RedisDatabaseHandler:**
-  Optional production-ready Redis implementation of the database interface.
-  Requires [cpp_redis](https://github.com/Cylix/cpp_redis) and a running Redis server.

-**The database layer is pluggable—swap between embedded and Redis (or any other backend) by implementing the interface.
-Database selection is controlled via the `ENABLE_REDIS` CMake flag.
-If not set, the embedded database is used by default.**

-### 6. Utilities
+### 6. Utilities ( utils/ )

 - **Thread Pool:**
   Efficiently handles concurrent requests.